omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 be specified to be opened in an external browser.
                 * W: accepts a string with the target URL.
                 * R: returns the target URL as string.

-                Attributes:
-                * text : the textual content of the control <a></a> denotes the link inside.
+                * ATTR: text : the textual content of the control <a></a> denotes the link inside.
-                * URL : the target URL where the control points to
+                * ATTR: URL : the target URL where the control points to

 InfoLink::      A control for which displays a text with embedded link(s), and clicking
                 on a link will display a hover text in a window.
 The hover text can be given